 Here are 8 sites that provide writing prompts.

 Starting in our own backyard, you can check out StoryADay’s very own writing prompts.
 During Story A Day May I post daily prompts, Every Wednesday in other months I post WriteOnWednesday challenges, where you can post right in the comments and get some immediate feedback.

 Each prompt is intentionally ambiguous, adaptable to any genre and style, and comes with a list of tips to help you delve deeper into the ideas.
-Try one today or download a copy of the 2014 StoryADay May writing prompts ebook, for free.
+Try one today or sign up to receive weekly prompts by mail.

 Easily the most fun prompt generator around: hit a button and spin!
 The Writer Igniter generates a fresh Character, Situation, Prop and Setting (with a picture for the setting).
 Useful for sparking an idea when you need a quick writing hit.

 Weekly writing prompts from the ultimate writers’ magazine.
 You can post 500 words about the prompt in the blog comments and see what other people have posted.

 Anytime a Tumblr user tags their post as “Writing Prompt”, it’ll pop up in on this page.
 There is a strong (and youngish) writing community on Tumblr, serious about their art.
 Definitely worth bookmarking.

 Over 600 writing prompts, mostly one-liners and snippets of dialogue and word lists (which can be surprisingly productive).